WAC Clearinghouse Writing Guide

 Related Information: Making Use of Computer Sources

-One valuable source of topic ideas is an Internet search.
+One hugely valuable source of topic ideas is obviously the Internet.
 Many sites can provide you with current perspectives on a subject and can lead you to other relevant sites.
-You can also find and join newsgroups where your general subject or topic is discussed daily.
-This will allow you to ask questions of experts, as well as to read what issues are important.
+You can also find and join forums and groups where your general subject or topic is discussed daily (such as Reddit).
+This will allow you to ask questions of experts, as well as to read what issues are currently important.
+Massive scholarly databases, such as Google Scholar and JSTOR, can also help provide more reputable sources for research.

 Related Information: Making Use of Library Sources